 Dr. Christopher Howard

-Before coming to RMU, Dr. Howard was President of Hampden-Sydney College in Virginia, and vice president for Leadership & Strategic Initiatives at the University of Oklahoma.
-He has previously served on the National Security Education Board, appointed by President Barack Obama, and the MyVA Advisory Committee for the U.S. Department of Veterans Affairs.
+Howard also served as vice president for Leadership & Strategic Initiatives at the University of Oklahoma.
+Previously he worked in General Electric’s Corporate Initiatives Group and Bristol-Myers Squibb’s Corporate Associates Program.
+Howard served on the National Security Education Board, appointed by President Barack Obama, and the MyVA Advisory Committee for the Department of Veterans Affairs.

 He is a trustee on the Harvard University Board of Overseers and also serves on the Board of Directors of AvalonBay Communities, a publicly-traded real estate corporation.
 Howard is a Henry Crown Fellow at the Aspen Institute, a member of the Council on Foreign Relations, the Young Presidents Organization, the Aspen Strategy Group and Trilateral Commission, and Sigma Pi Phi, the oldest African-American fraternity in the United States.

 Howard won the Campbell Trophy, the nation’s highest academic award for a senior college football player.
 He is a former member of the College Football Playoff Selection Committee.

 Howard is the founder and a trustee emeritus of the Impact Young Lives Foundation, a nonprofit organization that supports South African youth.

 His wife, Barbara Noble Howard, serves as an Arizona State University Fellow for nonprofit leadership.
 She also serves on several philanthropic boards and hails from South Africa.
 They have two adult sons, Cohen and Joshua.